Advanced-Research-Centre/YAQQ/README.md

 6. See if tradeoff exists between gate set size and 2 scores
 7. Bloch sphere states using hierarchical hex mesh (e.g. [H3: Uber's Hexagonal Hierarchical Spatial Index](https://github.com/uber/h3))
 8. Allow biases resource score, i.e. each gate in set can have a different cost (e.g. runtime on a QC)
-9. Use U3 to produce points for benchmarking
+9. (done) Use U3 to produce points for benchmarking
 10. Tuning hyperparameters of cost function.
 11. (done) Different optimizers.
 12. Investigate function evaluations of optimizers.